tripitakit/aliscan/README.md

 ## Acknowledgements

-This project is complete rewrite of the original Aliscan tool:
+This project is complete rewrite of the original Aliscan tool developed by P. De Marta and G. Firrao in 2002 for the Cost Action 853 - Agricultural Biomarkers for Array Technology.
+If you use Aliscan in your research, please cite the following reference:

 ```
 Aliscan.
 An interactive tool to assist the design of sequence alignment-based probes.
 P. De Marta, G. Firrao.
 Cost Action 853 - Agricultural Biomarkers for Array Technology.
 Wadensvill 2002.